zachio/autostarr/README.md

 # Autostarr

-Autostarr is a space exploration game in the browser
+Autostarr is a space exploration Vue Bootstrap game in the browser.

 To run the app in codeanywhere do `jekyll serve --host 0.0.0.0 --port 3000`